Understand your company's position and learn more about the options available

 If a credit arrangement has been made whereby the company has paid excessive levels of interest, or the terms were clearly unfair, the office holder may wish to apply to the court for an adjustment or recovery of the payments.

 Directors can be disqualified for up to 15 years if allegations of misconduct are proven, and become liable for some or all of the company’s debts.
-In some cases where serious misconduct or fraud has been discovered, directors may also face a prison sentence.
+Directors may also face a prison sentence in some cases where serious misconduct or fraud has been discovered.

 This is clearly a topic of concern for company directors, who may undertake arrangements or transactions under the assumption that they are acting lawfully.
 It is a complex area, and seeking professional assistance is the best way to ensure you are not under threat of personal liability.